margaridav27/feup-sdle/exam summary.md

 | --------- | ------------------------------------- |
 | read      | (1,0) / (2,0) / (3,0) / (4,0) / (5,0) |
 | write     | (0,5) / (0,4) / (0,3) / (0,2) / (0,1) |

+### Herlihy’s Replicated Queue

+- **every initial deq quorum must intersect every final enq quorum**, so that the reconstructed queue reflects all previous enq events
+- **every initial deq quorum must intesect every final deq quorum**, so that the reconstructed queue reflects all previous deq events
+- **the views for enq operations need not include any prior events**, because enq returns no information about the queue’s state (an initial enq quorum may be empty)

+## Byzantine Quorums